pingcap/docs-cn/production-deployment-using-tiup.md

 > **Note:**
 >
 > You do not need to manually create the `tidb` user, because the TiUP cluster component will automatically create the `tidb` user on the target machines.
-You can customize the user or keep it the same as the user of the Control Machine.
+You can customize the user or keep it the same as the user of the control machine.

 > **Note:**
 >